Skip to main content

 • Press Backspace on empty search to cancel

-Background bash commands
+Background Bash commands

-Claude Code supports running bash commands in the background, allowing you to continue working while long-running processes execute.
+Claude Code supports running Bash commands in the background, allowing you to continue working while long-running processes execute.

 How backgrounding works